lab1092/blender-manual_ja/manual/textures/mapping/uv/applying_image.rst

    Use for loading image files:

    Fields
       Use if image is made of fields.
-You can set it to use :guilabel:`Upper First` or Lower First Premultiply
+You can set it to use *Upper First* or Lower First Premultiply
       Converts RGB from key alpha to premultiplied alpha.